The Goldilocks of Pragmatic Understanding: Fine-Tuning Strategy Matters for Implicature Resolution by LLMs: Additional results

 We can now evaluate the models' ability to understand which is the coherent sentence by evaluating whether it assigns $p_{\theta}\left(A \mid \mathbf{p}\right) > p_{\theta}\left(B \mid \mathbf{p}\right)$.
 Note that this can again be framed in a ranking task of assigning a higher likelihood to the coherent prompt.
 If we finish the above prompt $\mathbf{p}$ by adding ``A'' to make a coherent prompt $\mathbf{x}$ and ``B'' to make an incoherent prompt $\mathbf{\hat{x}}$ we can again formulate the task by $p_{\theta}\left(\mathbf{x}\right) > p_{\theta}\left(\mathbf{\hat{x}}\right)$.
 The difference is that within both the coherent and the incoherent prompt, the model can contrast the coherent and incoherent utterance to each other.
 We randomise the assignment of A and B to the utterances.

-We do a small experiment with the contrastive task with the best performing model overall, OpenAI's text-davinci-002, for $k=\{0,1,5\}$.
+We do a small experiment with the contrastive task with one of the best performing models overall, OpenAI's text-davinci-002, for $k=\{0,1,5\}$.
 We use two prompt templates and for each template try three different multiple choice answers: A and B like above, one and two, or the full text of the answer.
 For the last option the coherent prompt $\mathbf{x}$ would look as follows:

 \begin{displayquote} Which of the following sentences is coherent: \\

 A: Esther asked ``Can you come to my party on Friday?'' and Juan responded ``I have to work'', which means no. \\

 B: Esther asked ``Can you come to my party on Friday?'' and Juan responded ``I have to work'', which means yes. \\